Health measures during the construction of the Panama Canal: US control

 The high rate of deaths among workers on the Panama Canal due to disease was the source of a great deal of controversy in the United States.
 Newspapers, such as The Independent, frequently reported on the poor conditions workers in the Canal Zone experienced, including the rampant disease.
 Poultney Bigelow wrote an article in The Independent in 1906 critiquing the work on the Panama Canal, which was highly influential with the American public.
 Among other topics, Bigelow brought attention to the poor living conditions of the workers, including pools of standing water where mosquitoes could breed and spread disease from.

-It was clear to organizers of the American effort that previous disease control efforts had been largely ineffective, as the causes of the two main diseases were unknown, but in 1897 it was proved by Britain's Ronald Ross in India that malaria was spread by mosquitoes.
+It was clear to organizers of the American effort that previous disease control efforts had been largely ineffective.
+Traditionally, yellow fever had been thought to be caused by contact with filth and malaria by noxious vapors.
+However, between 1897 and 1902, both diseases were shown to be spread by mosquitoes, following research by Cuban epidemiologist Carlos Finlay, American pathologist Walter Reed and Scottish physician Sir Ronald Ross.

 The Sanitation effort

 The Canal Commission appointed Colonel William Crawford Gorgas in March 1904 as head of hospitals and sanitation.
 Under his leadership, many new departments of sanitation were founded, covering different aspects of the sanitation problem.
 Commissions were also formed to look after the basic welfare of laborers.